miteshkumar77/chatExtension/README.md

 ### Server:

+If you want to run the multiserver version of the application, stay on the main branch, otherwise check out the singleserver branch.

 1. Issue `docker build -t wsapp:latest ./server/` to build an image of the server
 2. Issue `docker build -t revproxy:latest ./reverseproxy` to build an image of the Nginx reverse proxy